 Earlham is an ideal place for students to prepare themselves for possible careers in language-related fields.
 Earlham's commitment to international education, its wide-ranging study-abroad programs and its cross-cultural orientation make it a special place to bring together the study of language, cultural understanding, language learning and teaching.

 TESOL students have pursued a variety of interests after graduation.
-Many who have participated in study-abroad programs in Germany, Austria, Japan, Mexico, Spain or Colombia, for example, return to those countries to teach English as a second language.
+Many who have participated in study-abroad programs in Germany, Austria, Japan, Mexico, Spain or Colombia return to those countries to teach English as a second language.
 Others participate in Earlham's Teaching English in Japan program for college graduates, a two-year experience of living and working in Iwate and Tochigi Prefectures.
-Some go on to obtain a teaching certificate and pursue the teaching of languages within the United States, either as ESL or as French, German, Japanese or Spanish teachers.
+Some go on to obtain a teaching certificate and pursue teaching languages within the United States, either as ESL or as French, German, Japanese or Spanish teachers.
 Still others continue their study of language in graduate school, either in the field of TESOL or linguistics.